Struct diesel::query_builder::UpdateStatement [−][src]

 DB: Backend,

-clause of this update statement.
+Self: BoxedDsl<'a, DB>, Boxes the WHERE clause of this update statement.

 This is useful for cases where you want to conditionally modify a query, but need the type to remain the same.
 The backend must be specified as part of this.
 It is not possible to box a query and have it be useable on multiple backends.